awsdocs/amazon-ec2-user-guide-windows/doc_source/scvmm-set-up.md

 ## Provide Your AWS Credentials<a name="provide-credentials"></a>

-When you use the AWS Systems Manager for the first time, you must provide your AWS credentials\.
+When you use the Systems Manager for the first time, you must provide your AWS credentials\.
 Your access keys identify you to AWS\.
 There are two types of access keys: access key IDs \(for example, AKIAIOSFODNN7EXAMPLE\) and secret access keys \(for example, wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY\)\.
 You should have stored your access keys in a safe place when you received them\.

 **To provide your AWS credentials**